mauvais2/AMPL/README.md

 &nbsp;

 #### Install AMPL
-If you're an `AMPL` developer and want the installed `AMPL` package to link back to your cloned git repo, Run the following to build.
+Run the following to build/package the `atomsci` modules.
+This is required.

 Here `$GITHOME` refers to the parent of your `AMPL` git working directory.